dalguete/dalguete.github.io/index.md

 As a noob in the *deb* packaging process, it was a bit painful to get the whole stuff in place.
 After much reading and headaches, I finally made it.
 Here my conclusions:

+- As first and super important first step, do all defined here <http://packaging.ubuntu.com/html/getting-set-up.html>.
+There's a lot of things to set up, but it's the mandatory first step.

 - Ubuntu documentation on how to make things work \(<http://packaging.ubuntu.com/html/packaging-new-software.html>\) is good, but it doesn't cover all aspects, as installation scripts or pre/post scripts.
 It just give some general approaches or links as last resource, that turned